TESTING

 Nearby residents are complaining about traffic noise – but the pavement is constructed the same as another road without complaints.
 Why?

 Transtec experts understand highway construction materials, surface texture, tire-pavement noise, and how all these interact.
 We can review your design, materials, and conduct specialized surface texture measurements to understand the root cause of high noise levels from a pavement.
-Using state-of-the-art texture measuring methods and three-dimensional profiles, we can diagnose why a pavement surface texture is louder than expected.
-For more information, contact us.
+Using state-of-the-art texture measuring methods and three-dimensional profiles, we can diagnose why a pavement surface texture is louder than expected

 Network Level Evaluation of Tire-Pavement Noise